Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence of Stochastic Gradient Methods

-\end{thm} The in-expectation rates are stated in Theorem \ref{thm:str-exp-main} where the constant $\eta=1.5$ is chosen without any special reason.
-Generally speaking, it can be any non-negative number satisfying $\eta+\kappa_{f}>1$.
-The interested reader could refer to Theorem \ref{thm:str-f-exp-full} in the appendix for a completed version of Theorem \ref{thm:str-exp-main}.
-We would like to remind that $\kappa_{f}\geq1$ is not necessary as we are considering the general $(L,M)$-smooth functions.
+The in-expectation rates are stated in Theorem \ref{thm:main-str-exp}.
+We would like to remind the reader that $\kappa_{f}\geq1$ is not necessary, as we are considering the general $(L,M)$-smooth functions.
 Hence, it can be zero.